hawaiidatascience/metaflowmics/Pipeline-16S/README.md

 ## Pipeline summary

 The 16S analysis pipeline is summarized below.
-Values correspond to default values of tunable parameters.
+Values in curly braces ({}) correspond to default values of tunable parameters.

 **Inputs**
 - Reads need to be demultiplexed and gzipped